Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool summarizes leaf-level WBS nodes (work packages) with schedule and cost data, distinguishing it from broader WBS analysis tools like pyp6xer_wbs_analysis.
+The description clearly states the tool summarizes leaf-level WBS nodes (work packages) with schedule and cost data.
+It defines 'leaf nodes' as WBS elements with no children, distinguishing it from WBS analysis tools that operate on higher levels.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.